Government of the Cook Islands

-The Cook Islands is a self-governing parliamentary democracy in free association with New Zealand.
-It is part of the Realm of New Zealand, which comprises New Zealand, the Cook Islands, Niue, Tokelau, and the Ross Dependency.
-The Cook Islands consists of 15 islands in Polynesia, with Rarotonga the largest and most populous island and the seat of government.
+The Cook Islands Government is the central government through which political authority is exercised in the Cook Islands, a self-governing parliamentary democracy in free association with New Zealand.
+As in most other parliamentary democracies, the term "Government" refers chiefly to the executive branch, and more specifically to the collective ministry directing the executive.
+The executive consists of the prime minister, cabinet ministers and other ministers of state who command the support of a majority of the members of the parliament and also includes the departments and other executive bodies that ministers oversee.

+Unlike other Commonwealth Realms, the Cook Islands Cabinet has a formal legislative basis in the Cook Islands Constitution.
+Cabinet consists of the Prime Minister and up to six other ministers.
+Members are appointed by the King's Representative on advice of the Prime Minister, and must be Members of Parliament.

+Avarua in Rarotonga, the largest and most populous island in the Cook Islands, is the seat of government.

-The Cook Islands has a unique governance framework shaped by its history, culture, and political evolution.
+The Cook Islands has a governance framework shaped by its history, culture, and political evolution.
 The country has navigated a transition from traditional leadership to colonial administration and, ultimately, to self-governance.
 Central to this transformation is the Cook Islands Constitution Act 1964, which formalised self-rule while preserving traditional governance practices.

 Cultural values, including communal decision-making and the advisory role of the House of Ariki, remain integral to public administration.
-Additionally, the Pa Enua Governance Division exemplifies localised governance tailored to the needs of island communities.